FJortay/DICS-Collaborative-Management/README.md

-# DICS Collaborative Management
+# DICS Collaborating System
-Design of a co-management system on a decentralized network, enhanced by AI
+Design of a collaborative decision making system, on decentralized network, enhanced by AI

 - [Summary](#summary)
 - [1.
 How AI can streamline DICS](#1-how-ai-can-streamline-dics)